Armavir Radar Station: Voronezh radar

 Voronezh radar are highly prefabricated radars needing fewer personnel and using less energy than previous generations.
 There are two in Armavir and they are described as Voronezh-DM, a UHF radar with a stated range of 4200 km.

 One of the radars, facing southwest, replaces the coverage lost by the dispute with Ukraine over the Dnepr radars in Mukachevo and Sevastopol.
 The other, facing south east, can replace the Daryal radar in Gabala although it is behind in construction.

 Armavir and Gabala

 Data from Armavir, together with Gabala was offered to the United States as part of the negotiations over Russian opposition to US missile defence in Europe.
 Armavir is close to Iran, like Gabala, and also provides intelligence on missile activity in the Middle East.

 Armavir cannot completely counter the loss of Gabala.
 Gabala is further south and has a longer range.
 Armavir may also be affected by the Caucasus Mountains.

 In 2007 Vladimir Popovkin, then commander of the Russian Space Forces, said that Gabala, together with Balkhash in Kazakhstan and the two stations in Ukraine, cannot be relied upon as Russia cannot be sure it will have access to them in periods of international tension and war.

 2013 ballistic launch in Mediterranean

 On 3 September 2013 Armavir detected two US/Israeli ballistic test launches in the Mediterranean towards Syria.

+Russian Invasion of Ukraine

+On 23 May 2024, the station was hit by Ukrainian drone attack.